 Substance Abuse Counseling Certification and Certificate Programs

-Individuals who've completed high school and aspire to become licensed and certified substance abuse counselors may consider an undergraduate certificate program in the field, while a bachelor's or master's degree may be required for graduate certificate programs.
+Individuals interested in becoming substance abuse counselors may consider an undergraduate certificate program in the field, while a bachelor's or master's degree may be required for graduate certificate programs.

-Both programs highlight the different methods used to counsel individuals who are working through addiction, but students are also exposed to research and clinical practice.
+Programs at all levels highlight the different methods used to counsel individuals who are working through addiction, while also exposing students to research and clinical practice.
 State law differs on whether substance abuse counselors need to be licensed or certified (which requires continuing education).
 Graduates of these programs may work as counselors, but can also aspire to management and specialist positions within the field.

 Substance Abuse Counseling Undergraduate Certificate

-Undergraduate certificate programs in substance abuse counseling prepare students for substance abuse counseling careers by teaching them about addictions, dependency evaluation, counseling methods and the latest research regarding drugs and alcohol.
+Substance abuse counseling certificate programs at the undergraduate level prepare students for counseling careers by teaching them about addictions, dependency evaluation, counseling methods and the latest research regarding drugs and alcohol.
 Many private and public colleges and universities offer the certificate program.

 Students learn how to assess, treat and advise individuals and groups dealing with substance abuse.
 Students may also be educated about communicable diseases, eating disorders and domestic violence, which are sometimes associated with substance abuse.
-Internships or clinical experience is required for some certificate programs.
+An internship or clinical experience is required for many certificate programs.
 Classes may include: